jiachenwestlake/Multi-Cell_LSTM/README.md

 ## Cite:
-If you use our data or code, please cite our paper as follows:
+If you use our code, please cite our paper as follows:
 ```
 @inproceedings{jia2020muli-cell-lstm,
   title={Multi-cell compositional lstm for ner domain adaptation},